-“One of the greatest risk factors for sleep apnea is obesity,” says Kirkness.
+“One of the greatest risk factors for sleep apnea is obesity,” says Jun.
 Men also have a higher prevalence of sleep apnea than women, and the risk increases with age for both men and women.
 Here is some insight into these and other risk factors associated with sleep apnea.

 Genetics.
 Sleep apnea tends to run in families, so experts believe there may be a genetic component to it.
-Some genetic disorders such as Down syndrome can increase a person’s risk of sleep apnea, often because of anatomical differences in the mouth and upper airway.
+Some genetic disorders such as Down syndrome can increase a person’s risk of sleep apnea, because of anatomical differences in the mouth and upper airway.

-Anatomical differences.
+Facial structure.
 An enlarged tongue, recessed jaw, narrow airway, enlarged tonsils or uvula, or other anatomical factors may predispose a person to sleep apnea.
 Among children, the top cause of sleep apnea is enlarged tonsils.

 Pregnancy.
 Physical changes due to pregnancy can also be a trigger.